xaviermiel/MultiSub/docs/SPENDING_LIMIT_MECHANISM.md

     }

     // Emit event for oracle to:
-    // - Add received tokens as "acquired" (if WITHDRAW, not if CLAIM per design decision)
+    // - Add received tokens as "acquired" if matched to deposit (both WITHDRAW and CLAIM)
-    // - Recover spending if matching deposit exists (WITHDRAW only) emit ProtocolExecution(
+    // - Note: Spending is one-way (no recovery on withdrawals) emit ProtocolExecution(
         subAccount,
         target,